zaplatynski/neo-jequel/README.md

 ## Java Embedded QUEry Language

+### A Domain Specific Language for the Structured Query Language (SQL) embedded in Java

 Originally by [Michael Hunger](https://github.com/jexp).
 Maintained and reviewed with Maven as build tool by Marian Zaplatynski.

-### A Domain Specific Language for the Structured Query Language (SQL) embedded in Java

-### Versioning
+#### Versioning

 The old JEQUEL had a Subversion revisions only.
 Since Maven was introduced we need proper versioning.
 So the r120 from 2007 is turned into 1.2.0.
 So the first version of this Git repository is 1.2.1-SNAPSHOT.

+#### Maven modules and dependencies

+Coming soon.
+There are no Maven Central artifacts yet.

 #### How it all began

+(By Michael Hunger)

 After dealing with DSL theoretically for a while, this is my second experiment with implementing an embedded DSL in Java.